Quaternionic Reweighted Amplitude Flow for Phase Retrieval in Image Reconstruction: Further Developments of QRAF

 By reweighting the objective function at each iteration, both RAF as well as QRAF can make the gradient descent algorithm easier to converge to the global minimum.
 On the other side, in large-sample and online scenarios, stochastic algorithms are typically preferred due to their faster convergence rates and lower memory requirements.

-In recent years, several incremental algorithms, such as Incremental Truncated Wirtinger Flow (ITWF) \cite{koz} and Incremental Reshaped Wirtinger Flow (IRWF) \cite{zhang_nonconvex_nodate} have been developed.
+Recently, incremental algorithms, such as Incremental Reshaped Wirtinger Flow (IRWF, see e.g. \cite{zhang_nonconvex_nodate}) , have been developed.
 This further motivates the development of incremental or stochastic versions of QRAF, using mini-batches of measurements, referred to as incremental QRAF (QIRAF).
 The mini-batch QIRAF algorithm empolys the same initialization procedure as QRAF, and use a mini-batch of measurements for each gradient update.
 We describe it in Algorithm \ref{Alg_QIRAF1} below.

 It is important to note that in \cite{wang_phase_2018}, the mean is recommended as $\frac{1}{d}$ rather than $\frac{1}{\ABS{\Gamma}}$, which is employed in this study.
 Through rigorous analysis and testing, it is found that $\frac{1}{\ABS{\Gamma}}$ is a more appropriate coefficient for the quaternionic gradient of the algorithm.
 Addtionally, the batch size of $\ABS{\Gamma} = 64$ recommended in \cite{wang_phase_2018} is broadly applicable; however, such value of parameter is not optimal for quaternionic cases.
 Here we recommended a batch size of $\ABS{\Gamma} = 2^{k}$, $k = \frac{\log\left(\frac{n}{4}-1\right)}{\log 2}$, which is actually the minimal value of $2^{k}>\frac{n}{4}-1$.